nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 **Function:** Shows a message linking to the online User Guide.

 Confused about the usage of a certain feature?
-Don't worry, self-help is available on the<br><br> comprehensive online User Guide.
+Don't worry, self-help is available on the comprehensive online User Guide.<br><br>

 ![Help Message](images/misc/helpMessage.png)